TianyiZhang420/eco395m-final-project-recommendation-system/README.md

 ## D. Limitations

 * Our recommendation system does not take the official product descriptions into account, which may contain information about the product's features and uses.
-If we incorporate the analysis of official descriptions into our recommendation system, the recommendations may better align with user needs.
 * Our dashboard only displays selected product names and links to the websites, which might not be visually engaging from an UI/UX perspective.
 * Our recommendation system is linked to static database, such that new data has to be manually entered into google cloud platform in order to keep product information up to date.